Li11iana/Tableau_Bikesharing/README.md

 * Additional visualizations

-To further expand the information provided for desicion making additional graphs such as monthly usage, use vs weather and number of subscribers vs number of residents by age could be performed.
+To further expand the information provided for decision making additional graphs such as monthly usage, use vs weather and number of subscribers vs number of residents by age could be performed.

 * Link to Module visualizations